-3) Long-term Incentive Plan
+4) Long-term Incentive Plan

-- Long-term incentive plans may be awarded to Directors and Executive Officers, depending on their individual responsibilities and performance. - Payments under long-term incentive plans are made when a certain degree of achievements are accomplished.
-Payments are made in equity linked awards with appropriate vesting periods to ensure that medium to long-term interests of Directors and Executive Officers are closely aligned with those of shareholders.
+- Long-term incentive plans may be awarded to Directors and Executive Officers, depending on their individual responsibilities, performance etc. - Payments under long-term incentive plans are made when a certain degree of achievements are accomplished.
+Payments are made in equity-linked awards with appropriate vesting periods to ensure that long-term interests of Directors and Executive Officers are closely aligned with those of shareholders." - < "Nomura Group Compensation Policy for Employees">